Our Mountain – Mt Stirling

-The Mountain Bistro offers snacks, meals and delicious cappuccino or hot chocolate overlooking the toboggan run, great for mum & dad while the children play.
+The Mt Stirling Cafe offers snacks, meals and delicious cappuccino or hot chocolate overlooking the toboggan run, great for mum & dad while the children play.

 For those looking to get out into the fresh mountain air, there are 65 km of trails winding up through the sheltered snow gum forest to our beautiful snow-capped summit offering views over the Alpine National Park.
 Hire a set of Snow Shoes to explore on well marked trails or grab a pair of Cross-Country Skis from the mountain ski hire.
 Our trails are all graded from beginner to advanced so there is something for everyone to enjoy.
 Bring a little picnic or pick up a hamper from the Bistro, experience the day with nature.

 During the summer entry onto the mountain is free, there are plenty of well marked self guided 4WD tracks, Bush Walking and Mountain Bike trails.